invocarem/deepseek-chat-save/README.md

 ```
 3 Convert:

-Before you convert the deepsee chat, you need kill all Chrome live instances including the one you want to convert.
+Before you convert the deepseek chat, you need kill all Chrome live instances including the one you want to convert.
 ```
     node main.js
 ```